What is OCR and why do scanned PDFs need it?

 - Drop your scanned or image-only PDF onto the upload area

-- Copy the extracted text directly, or download it as a .txt file — no watermark
+- Copy the extracted text directly, or download as a .txt file — no watermark

 How to tell if your PDF needs OCR

 Open the PDF and try to select a word by clicking and dragging.
-If you can highlight individual words, the PDF already has a text layer and doesn't need OCR — use Extract Text instead to copy the content.
-If your cursor shows a crosshair and you can only draw a box over the whole page, it's an image-only PDF and needs OCR first.
+If you can highlight individual words, the PDF already has a text layer — use Extract Text instead.
+If your cursor shows a crosshair and you can only draw a box over the whole page, it's an image-only PDF that needs OCR first.

 What to do after OCR

-- Search the document — open the OCR'd PDF and press Ctrl+F to search for any word
+- Search the document — press Ctrl+F / Cmd+F to search for any word

 - Copy specific sections — select and copy text exactly as in any digital document

-- Translate the content — paste the extracted text into DeepL or Google Translate
+- Translate — paste extracted text into DeepL or Google Translate

-- Edit the document — take the extracted text into a word processor and reformat as needed
+- Edit — take the extracted text into a word processor and reformat

 Frequently asked questions